Follow Us

 Mark your calendars and join us each month at a different Calvert County nature park for a themed hike and let us honor the beauty of nature and marvel at the natural magic that unfolds under the light of the full moon.

-Program Fee: $5 per participant
+Program Fee: $5 per household.

 Please consider the safety, health, and well-being of all participants in our programs and stay home if the participant(s) are ill.
 Full refunds will be given for cancellations due to health concerns.